-This Hibiscus Iced Tea Recipe is one of those perfect summer drinks!
+This Hibiscus Iced Tea recipe is one of those perfect summer drinks!
 It’s unique, refreshing, and definitely delicious!

-Whether you’re on a “me-time” break or you’re with some friends or family, this drink is absolutely great for celebrating the hot season while cooling yourself down.
+Whether you’re on a “me-time” break or you’re with some friends or family, this drink is great for celebrating the hot season while cooling yourself down.

 It’s a pretty small list!

-Water: I used water from my fridge-filtered spout.
+- Water: I used water from my fridge-filtered spout.
 You can be as particular as you’d like with this; using mineral, distilled, filtered, or even tap water is just fine.

-Honey: I like using local, raw honey for my iced tea and I highly recommend it.
+- Honey: I like using local, raw honey for my iced tea and I highly recommend it.
 Not only are you supporting your local beekeeper, but very often, the honey sold in the grocery stores is cut with cheap high fructose corn syrup and isn’t pure honey.

 How Do I Make Hibiscus Ginger Tea?